Head Of Japan's Olympic Committee Steps Down Amid Tokyo 2020 Corruption Probe

 Tsunekazu Takeda, 71, is a former Olympic equestrian jumper who competed at the 1972 and 1976 Olympics.
 He is also the chair of the International Olympic Committee's Marketing Commission.

-He maintains his innocence, and intends to serve out the rest of his 10th term as president, resigning in June.
+He maintains his innocence and intends to serve out the rest of his 10th term as president, resigning in June.
 He'll also step down from the IOC.

 "I don't believe I've done anything illegal," Takeda said at a news conference Tuesday, according to Reuters.
 Asked why he didn't step aside now, he said, "It pains me to have created such a fuss, but I believe it is my responsibility to serve out the rest of my term."